MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

 ## Conclusion.

 This article highlights the various ways in which Azure Data Factory and Teradata VantageCloud Enterprise databases demonstrate enterprise integration and analytics capabilities.
-As discussed, Private Link, VNet Peering and VWAN are used to connect an Azure Subscription and VNet with Teradata’s VNet where VantageCloud Enterprise database is deployed in a SaaS model.
+As discussed, Private Link, VNet Peering and Virtual WAN are used to connect an Azure Subscription and VNet with Teradata’s VNet where VantageCloud Enterprise database is deployed in a SaaS model.

 The scenarios demonstrate how to: